apache/pulsar/site2/docs/client-libraries-java.md

 ### Configure producer

-If you instantiate a `Producer` object by specifying only a topic name as the example above, the default configuration of producer is used..
+If you instantiate a `Producer` object by specifying only a topic name as the example above, the default configuration of producer is used.

 If you create a producer, you can use the `loadConf` configuration.
 The following parameters are available in `loadConf`.